Robert12112105/COIT12206-Portfolio/week02.md

 In this week, I recreated the networking activity by configuring multiple hosts and testing communication between them.
 I reviewed how data travels across the network, checked the host settings, and used connectivity testing to confirm that the devices could communicate correctly.

 ## Screenshots / Results
-- GNS3 topology showing the connected hosts
+- Topology showing the connected Linux hosts in the network
-- Terminal output showing host IP configuration
+- `ip address show` output confirming host IP configuration
-- Ping test results between hosts
+- Ping testing used to confirm communication between hosts
-- Any command output used to confirm addressing or connectivity
+- Command output confirming successful addressing and connectivity checks

 ## Key Concepts Learned
 - Encapsulation and decapsulation